DUI / DWI Defense

-There may be many possible defenses to a charge of DWI, depending on the specific situation.
+There may be many possible defenses to a charge that a DUI attorney in Middlesex County can help you raise, depending on the specific situation.
 Officers are often required to administer field sobriety tests to determine whether a DWI charge is appropriate.
 They may administer these tests incorrectly and improperly suspect a driver of driving under the influence.
 Additionally, if there are other plausible explanations for the clues that an officer observes, the state may not be able to prove its case beyond a reasonable doubt.
 For instance, the officer may observe bloodshot eyes and believe this is an indicator of intoxication, but they may merely be a result of allergies, medication, or fatigue.

 There are viable defenses to a per se DWI charge as well.
 For instance, if the driver’s blood alcohol concentration was measured at .08% or higher, but it can be shown that the machine or device reading the BAC was not functioning properly, the reading given by that particular machine may not be used by the state in bringing the charge.Fight a Traffic Violation with Guidance from a New Brunswick Attorney

 There may be defenses that a skilled attorney would recognize that may not initially be apparent to a defendant in the New Brunswick area who has been charged with DUI or a related offense.
-If you need a lawyer to help you protect your rights, you can consult Leon Matchin.
+If you need a Middlesex County DUI attorney to help you protect your rights, you can consult Leon Matchin.
 He also provides tenacious legal advocacy for criminal defendants in East Brunswick and many other communities throughout Monmouth, Middlesex, and Mercer Counties.
-Call us today at (732) 662-7658, or contact us online to schedule a free consultation.
+Call us today at (732) 887-2479, or contact us online to schedule a free consultation.